 Curriculum Vitae

 A Curriculum Vitae [CV] is a record of academic experiences and accomplishments.
-The CV is described as a document typically used when applying to academic positions (e.g., research or educational positions within universities) as well as for certain types of work outside of academia (e.g., research positions for government, think tanks, and research institutes).
-For students, it is commonly used for the application of teaching assistants, research assistants, and graduate schools.
+The CV is typically used when applying to academic positions (e.g. research or educational positions within universities) as well as for certain types of work outside of academia (e.g. research positions for government, think tanks, and research institutes).
+For students, it is commonly used in the application for roles such as teaching assistants, research assistants, or for graduate schools.
+For graduate students, it is the foundational document you'll use to apply for positions in academia.

-While a resume focuses on experiences, skills, and accomplishments, a CV focuses on academic achievements and one’s scholastic profile.
+While a resume focuses on experiences, skills, and accomplishments, a CV focuses on academic achievements, one’s scholastic profile, and:

-Heading names and order are specific to particular disciplines; formats are typically more traditional
+heading names and order are specific to particular disciplines, and formatting is typically more traditional than the design elements that can be applied to resumes.

-It includes publications, presentations, teaching, courses, grants, and fellowships
+includes publications, presentations, teaching, courses, grants, and fellowships.

 Typically, references are included in a CV.